Dysfunctional Lens Syndrome

 DLS cannot be prevented because it is a natural part of the aging process.
 Around age 40, our eyes’ lenses begin to harden and become less flexible, making the lens unable to function the way it once did — hence the term ‘dysfunctional lens’.

 DLS has traditionally been managed with simple, over-the-counter reading glasses.
 However, this means constantly purchasing stronger and stronger magnifications as the condition worsens.
 Many people get frustrated at having to search for glasses in order to read their computer screens or newspapers.
 In some cases, eye doctors may suggest bifocals, which may take some initial adjustment time.

 Historically, patients have been limited in their options to treat DLS.
-With the introduction of the Corneal Inlay Procedure using the KAMRA technology, however, patients now have the opportunity for a more permanent solution to restore their reading vision.
+With the introduction of the Corneal Inlay Procedure using KAMRA and Raindrop technology, however, patients now have the opportunity for a more permanent solution to restore their reading vision.